-"The fact that every New Testament baptism about which the facts are known was administered by: (1) a man, (2) a baptized man, (3) an ordained man, (4) a man in good standina with previously existina а Church . . . " A little later the same author writes, "Baptism cannot without Church exist connection!"11
+"The fact that every New Testament baptism about which the facts are known was administered by: (1) a man, (2) a baptized man, (3) an ordained man, (4) a man in good standing with a previously existing Church . . ."
+A little later the same author writes, "Baptism cannot exist without Church connection!"
+11 the facts are known was administered by . . . a baptized man."

-We have some detail about the baptisms administered by John the Baptist, especially the baptism of Jesus.
-I have always heard that John was never baptized, yet the writer says that "every New Testament baptism about which the facts are known was administered by . . . a baptized man."
 The writer further alleges that "every New Testament baptism about which the facts are known was administered by . . . a man in good standing with a previously existing Church.
 With what "previously existing Church" was John the Baptist in good standing?
 It has always been contended by Baptists with whom I have had fellowship that John the Baptist was never a member of any church.
 Rather, he prepared the material for the first church.
 These assertions concerning "every New Testament baptism about which the facts are known" contradict all that I have been taught and all that I have read about John the Baptist.
 If "every New Testament baptism about which the facts are known" was administered by a baptized man who was in good standing with a previously existing church John the Baptist must have been baptized and there must have been a church already in existence when he came on the scene.